ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/dashboard/scheduler-dashboard.md

 #### Future Planned Job Plan Instances Tab

-The Future Planned Job Plan Instances Tab contains a grid with a prepared instance of each enabled `job plan`, that is the next instance of that job plan that is due to run in the future.
+The `Future Planned Job Plan Instances Tab` contains a grid with a prepared instance of each enabled `job plan`, that is the next instance of that job plan that is due to run in the future.
 This allows users to modify the state of the `job plan instance` prior to the `job plan` becoming active.
-For example, it may be desirable hold some or all jobs, or skip some of jobs in a `job plan instance`.
+For example, it may be desirable hold some or all jobs, or skip some jobs in a `job plan instance`.
 The grid can be filtered on the `Job Plan Name` and `Job Plan Instance Id` and sorted based on the `Context Instance Start Date/Time`.
 There are also general buttons that clear the grid filters and refresh the grid contents, as well as a button that opens the Job Plan Instances Card in full screen mode in a new browser tab.